HussainAther/neuroscience/dnnsvshuman.md

 Aru, J., & Vicente, R. (2018).
 What deep learning can tell us about higher cognitive functions like mindreading?. arXiv preprint arXiv:1803.10470. https://arxiv.org/abs/1803.10470

 Barrett, David GT, Ari S. Morcos, and Jakob H. Macke.
-"Analyzing biological and artificial neural networks: challenges with opportunities for synergy?." arXiv preprint arXiv:1810.13373 (2018). https://arxiv.org/abs/1810.13373
+'Analyzing biological and artificial neural networks: challenges with opportunities for synergy?.' arXiv preprint arXiv:1810.13373 (2018). https://arxiv.org/abs/1810.13373
 Good overview on challenges and opportunities in comparing DNNs with BioNets.
 What analysis methods can be used on both?
 What methods can be used to compare them to each other?

 Glaser, J. I., Benjamin, A. S., Farhoodi, R., & Kording, K. P. (2018).
 The Roles of Supervised Machine Learning in Systems Neuroscience. arXiv preprint arXiv:1805.08239.